LaercioCandido/LaercioCandido/README.md

 ### Hi there!!

-I am graduated in Mathematics, currently studying software engineering and software development at 42 São Paulo.
+I am graduated in Mathematics, currently studying software engineering and software development at 42 São Paulo and acting as a machine learning intern at Kunumi.

 -------